AndrewWasHere/AndrewWasHere.github.io/_posts/2022-05-21-state-machines.md

 With states embedded in states, transitions can become tricky.
-Transitioning from a sub-state to another state can mean not only exiting the previously active state, but its parent state (and, potentially, its parent states's parent state, etc.) as well.
+Transitioning from a sub-state to another state can mean not only exiting the previously active state, but its parent state (and, potentially, its parent state's parent state, etc.) as well.
 Entering a state can mean not only entering that state, but its parent (and, potentially, it's parent's parent, etc).
 Care must be taken to track the hierarchy of state affected by state transitions.